 Treatment for pheochromocytoma

 Treatment for pheochromocytoma usually includes removing the tumor.
 Before removing the tumor, however, your doctor may prescribe medications to control high blood pressure.
-In children, there may be multiple tumors.
-An extensive evaluation to locate them will be required before surgery.
+Children may have multiple tumors.
+An extensive evaluation to locate them would be required before surgery.

 Continuous medical follow-up may be required to monitor the development of future tumors.

-Family members may also want to consider testing to rule out the presence of the tumors, as genetics does appear to play a role in some cases.
+Family members may also want to consider genetic testing to rule out the presence of the tumors, as genetics factors contribute in some cases.

 © 2000-2014 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.